 Thank you for responding so quickly.
 You guys have the best support web site and staff in the business.
 Review #174

 WOW!
 Works like a champ.
 Thanks for the help.
 I really appreciate it.
 Back to work.
 Review #198

 Great product.
 Great support and service.
 I wish we would have started out with AccuRIP instead of two dongle failures and various output issues with our original RIP software purchase.
 Review #232

 Color Separation and Film Printing software for screen printers:

-• Freehand’s AccuRIP™ Ruby
+• Freehand’s AccuRIP™ Emerald

 • Freehand’s Spot Process™ Separation Studio™ 4

 AccuRIP™ and Separation Studio™ 4 are very different software engineered for specific tasks.
 Users that print directly from mainstream postscript software need AccuRIP™ to process the data to their inkjet printers.
 Stock manufacturer inkjet printer drivers can NOT properly process postscript separations so a RIP software is necessary.